sourceduty/Spelling_Solver/README.md

 <details><summary>Spelling Solver: Hard Game</summary>
 <br>

-Start a new game.

 Great!
-Let's start a new game.
-First, please choose the word length difficulty: easy, medium, hard, or very hard.
+Let's start the word guessing game.
+First, please choose a word length difficulty: easy, medium, hard, or very hard.

 hard

+You've chosen the "hard" difficulty.
+Your word to guess is 6 letters long.

-Thanks for choosing the "hard" difficulty.
-Here's your Level 1 scramble:
+Here's your scrambled word at Level 1: **piimtr**

-rqeuie

-Remember, no letters are in their correct order.
-What's your guess?

-jdyfha
+Please guess the correct spelling of the word.

+example

-It looks like your guess doesn't match the scrambled word.
-Let's move to Level 2:
+That's not correct.
+Let's move to Level 2.

-requie

-The first letter is now correct.
+Your scrambled word with the first letter correctly placed is: **pimirt**

+Try guessing again!

+example

+That's not correct either.
+Let’s move to Level 3.

+Your scrambled word with the first two letters correctly placed is: **pirmti**

 Give it another try!

-jdyfha

-That's not the correct spelling.
-Let's move to Level 3:

-reuiqe

-Now the first two letters are in the correct place.
-Try guessing the word again!

-jdyfha

-That guess doesn't seem to match the scrambled word either.
-Let's try Level 4:

-requie

-The first three letters are now correct.
-What do you think the word is?

-jdyfha
+example

-It seems we're still not quite there.
-Now, we're on Level 5:
+Not quite right.
+Moving on to Level 4.

-requie
+Your scrambled word with the first three letters correctly placed is: **primti**

+Take another guess!

+example

+That's not correct.
+We're now at Level 5, which is the final attempt.

-This is the correct spelling of the word.
-Remember, the game concludes at this level.
+The correct spelling of the word is: **permit**

-Would you like to play another round or need help with something else?
+Since this was the last level, the game is over.
+Would you like to play again or do something else?

 <br>
 </details>